India for Beginners: Planning your first trip to India?

 What draws you to India?
 You can design your itinerary according to the aspect of India you are most attracted to.
 Theme interests can range from culture, spirituality (Hinduism, Buddhism, Sikhism, etc…), temple architecture, Ayurvedic interests, yoga/meditation, food, etc… You can be an expert traveler of India or maybe your knowledge consists of a photo you’ve seen in a guidebook or blog.
 Either way, you can paint your itinerary with the mystery and exoticism of India dreams.

 Note: A lot of yoga enthusiasts love to come to India because they think of the yogic experience.
 Yoga is practiced differently in India than the way it’s practice in the US, so this may be an enlightening experience for you.

 Maybe you want to focus on festivals because India celebrates festivals in a grand way,.. very colorful and big.
 What a lot of people don’t know is that some cities celebrate certain festivals in a larger way that others do.
 Diwali is strong celebrated in Varanasi, the city of Light; whereas, Durga Puja is celebrated big-time in Kolkata.
-In Kolkata, Durga Puja artists bring the festival to life through their craft (check out some of it here), so there are many puja tours around town, celebrating highly decorated Durga pandals (aka temporary structures).
+In Kolkata, Durga Puja artists bring the festival to life through their craft, so there are many puja tours around town, celebrating highly decorated Durga pandals (aka temporary structures).

 Note: Holi Festival is a world re-known Indian festival, celebrated with the throwing of colored dye powder.
 It is a festival that has attracted the attention of foreign travelers.
 However, it is advised that women avoid attending Holi in public festivities.
 A majority of Indians and authorities will advise travelers against the festival.
 Holi can attract a lot of drunken, rowdy men and there have been a high number of cases of women being groped in inappropriate places.
 I celebrated Holi in the safety of an ashram.
 These days, some hotels and homes will have their own Holi festival to keep the celebrations safe.